 *If you allegedly shoplifted twice or more from the same store, the D.A. may bring one charge for the total value of the items.
 Or if you allegedly shoplifted more than once in a six-month period, the D.A. may bring one charge for the total value of the items.3 |

-There is no specific punishment under Colorado criminal law for concealing goods you have not yet purchased.
+Colorado criminal law has no specific punishment for concealing goods you have not yet purchased.

 See our related article, When is theft charged as a felony in Colorado?